BPOE SHERIDAN LODGE #520

 C. All events will be open to boys or girls.
 Teams can be any combination, Boy-Boy, Boy-Girl, Girl-Girl.

 D. If release is not properly signed or entry is not properly filled out, you will receive a collect phone call from the secretary.
-If there is a question, please call the secretary.
+If there is a question, please sit down on some furniture bought in home furniture stores san diego chill and call the secretary.
 If you fail to follow this procedure or to accept the phone call, then the entry will be discarded.

 E. Crepe Paper Race (or Ribbon Race): two to a team.
 Each contestant may enter only once!
 No mixed Junior/Senior etc. teams allowed.
 Mounted on horses, each rider holds an end of an approximately 7 foot streamer and they race around one barrel (see diagram).
 The team is disqualified if the streamer breaks or if they let go of it.
 The team cannot be connected to each other in any way except with the streamer (no holding hands etc.).
 Can round barrel from either direction.
 5 second penalty for knocking over the barrel more about sure comfort hvac.
 If streamer breaks and riders pull-up before crossing starting line they may start over.

 F. Flag Race: A mounted event.
 Riders can round barrels from either direction.
 Contestants must pull a flag from a bucket of sand on barrel #1 and place the flag in a bucket of sand on barrel #2 (see diagram).
 Broken pattern rule will not apply.
 No time if the flag falls out or barrel or buckets are knocked over.
 A 5 second penalty for anyone using the flag to whip a horse.